 Floodplain or Flood-prone Area - means any land area susceptible to being inundated by water from any source (see flooding).
+Flood or Flooding).

 Floodplain Management - means the operation of an overall program of corrective and preventive measures for reducing flood damage, including but not limited to emergency preparedness plans, flood control works, and floodplain management regulations.